ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/03-file/assignment.md

 slug: file
 id: co1ozkck8zux
 type: challenge
-title: OpenTelemetry Logging with filelog receiver
+title: OpenTelemetry Logging with the Filelog Receiver
 notes:
 - type: text
-  contents: In this challenge, we will consider the challenges of working with limited
+  contents: In this challenge, we will look at how the Filelog Receiver works
-    context while performing Root Cause Analysis of a reported issue
 tabs:
 - id: t3tg2slqodjt
   title: Elasticsearch